mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Cyberdecks

 When the corps cracked down on the Matrix, working hard to prevent illicit use of their pretty new system, the cyberdeck re-emerged as the tool for messing with innards of the Matrix.
 They are powerful devices in the hands of a skilled decker.
 The newest models look something like medieval bracers, only less bulky.
 They’re worn on the wrist and can project keyboards (or whatever interface the user prefers) onto the user’s arm, a nearby surface, or just the air around them.
 Some models have screens; most don’t.
-They tend to look like a block with a series of ports, though many deckers connect to their deck wirelessly.
-For more information about them, see Devices.
-All cyberdecks include hot-sim modules.
+They tend to look like a block with a series of ports For more information about them, see Devices.

 | ITEM                | DEVICE RATING | ATTRIBUTES (A/S) | ACTIVE PROGRAM SLOT | AVAIL | COST     |
 | ------------------- | ------------- | ---------------- | ------------------- | ----- | -------- |